etiennepouliot/keepalived-status/README.md

 # keepalived-status

-One of the annoying think with keepalived it's there is no easy way to tell wich instance or ip is currently on this server.
+One of the annoying thing with keepalived it's there is no easy way to tell wich instance or ip is currently on this server.

 Keepalived-status.py try to solve that.